Skip to main content

 1) High Scalability and Performance

 Implementing agile methodology has augmented the technology and technical capabilities of many firms.
-DevOps’ collaborative approach improves process scalability through the continuous gathering of requirements and development activities while speeding up the development process.
+DevOps’ collaborative approach improves process scalability by continuously gathering requirements and aligning development activities, while speeding up development.

 2) Address Technical Debts

 Faulty IT architecture and development code cause unnecessary costs.
 Many federal agencies are feeling this pressure of accumulated technical debts as they move to adopt new technology.
-Unaddressed technical debts make your IT unpredictable and build pressure on future IT investments.
+Unaddressed technical debt makes your IT unpredictable and puts pressure on future IT investments.

-DevOps helps design systems with scalability to fit in the changing demands and, through continuous integration, improves response time in case of an unexpected event.
-These activities are backed by CI/CD process and automated testing.
+DevOps helps design scalable systems to accommodate changing demands and, through continuous integration, improves response time in the event of an unexpected issue.
+These activities are backed by a CI/CD process and automated testing.

 3) Reduced Time to Delivery

 With continuous improvement in place, there are fewer chances for errors.
-If at all they exist, they are addressed at the same point, avoiding iterations.
+If they exist at all, they are addressed at the same point, avoiding iterations.
 Dev teams focusing on the development process and Ops teams working on reliability in parallel make the DevOps a streamlined approach to reducing delivery time.

 4) Quality Delivery

-As Dev teams continue to focus on development, Ops teams remain focused on ensuring their effectiveness and stability in the pipeline.
-With these responsibilities streamlined and followed from the beginning of the process, there is hardly any scope for defective code and failures.
+As Dev teams continue to focus on development, Ops teams remain focused on ensuring the pipeline’s effectiveness and stability.
+With these responsibilities streamlined and adhered to from the beginning of the process, there is little scope for defective code or failures.
 This only leads to quality delivery.

 There are many other ways that DevOps can benefit federal agencies.
-But for successful DevOps implementation, four challenges need to be considered.
+However, for successful DevOps implementation, four challenges need to be considered.

 4 Challenges Behind DevOps Implementation